 Click image to enlarge

-KARAPIRO TO ARAPUNI 11.5kms, 1-2 hours, Grade 2, (Easy) - From Pokaiwhenua Bridge carpark which is 4kms off State Highway 1 on Horahora Rd, follow the trail beside the road for approximately 5kms then turn right into Little Waipa Reserve.
+KARAPIRO TO ARAPUNI 11.5kms, 1-2 hours, Grade 2, (Intermediate) - From Pokaiwhenua Bridge carpark which is 4kms off State Highway 1 on Horahora Rd, follow the trail beside the road for approximately 5kms then turn right into Little Waipa Reserve.

 From here you hug close to the mighty Waikato River, then along a 500m long boardwalk over the Huihuitaha wetlands eventually climbing a tree clad track to Arapuni village that sits nestled in the beautiful Waikato countryside above the river.
 Take the time to view the 152 metre long swing bridge that crosses the river to the Arapuni Powerhouse on the opposite bank.